 Our Advice Services

 Volunteers can also train to give advice: we can arrange training in advice skills, welfare rights, health, asylum support, and other issues.
-Volunteers need to be available for at least nine months to make this worth while.
+Volunteers need to be available for at least nine months.

 You will need to be available for a minimum of 6 months.
 Good spoken English is needed for all roles.
 Good written English is needed for advice and form filling.
 Volunteers who speak Kurdish, Arabic, Somali or other refugee languages are particularly needed.

-One of MRSN`s core roles is supporting Refugee Community Organisations (RCOs) to become strong and independent through our community development project.
+One of MRSN’s core roles is supporting Refugee Community Organisations (RCOs) to become strong and independent through our community development project.
 MRSN has a membership of 21 RCOs and is in contact with around 40 in Greater Manchester.
 MRSN is currently seeking to develop the role of volunteers in this area of work, for which there is a great demand.
 Volunteers might support new RCOs with the tasks involved in setting up a new organisation or in developing projects and activities.
-Or they could assist in providing information through MRSN`s bi-monthly newsletter for RCOs or its Directory of RCOs.
+Or they could assist in providing information through MRSN’s quarterly newsletter for RCOs, or its directory of RCOs.